Virgula0/LeakerSearcher2.0/README.md

 JRE at least 1.8 version (Java 8).

 ### Dependencies?
-No dependecies
+No dependencies

 ### How it works?
   ```
   ·Verify if your email is in a leak: https://haveibeenpwned.com
   ·Now download your leak where is your target
-  ·You can use LeakerSearcher to search string in file/s leak/s faster then a manual string recovery.
+  ·You can use LeakerSearcher to search string in file/s leak/s faster than a manual string recovery.
   ·Done!
   ```
 The algorithm of this software is very simple.
 It is coded to search strings in big files.
 It's very useful to search in leaks that are some Gbs or more or to search strings in other big files...